I love to share my extensive gardening knowledge with readers so that they, too, can enjoy the wonders of all kinds of verdant plant life.

-I had to stare hard at these two photos above to tell the difference, but slght difference there is.
+I had to stare hard at these two photos above for quite a while to find the difference between the two plants.

 The plant on the left comes from my garden, while the plants on the right comes from a woodland bluebell grove nestled deep in the countryside, miles from the madding crowd.

 The main differences between a Spanish bluebell and an English bluebell are:

 - On the Spanish flower, the bells are all around the stem, not just on one side, which gives the English bluebell its drooping stature.